-- ✓ Include international students only in the category "Nonresident aliens." - ✓ Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns. - Report as your institution reports to IPEDS: persons who are Hispanic should be reported only on the Hispanic line, not under any race, and persons who are non-Hispanic multi-racial should be reported only under "Two or more races."
+- Include international students only in the category "Nonresident aliens." - Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns.

+• Report as your institution reports to IPEDS: persons who are Hispanic should be reported only on the Hispanic line, not under any race, and persons who are non-Hispanic multi-racial should be reported only under "Two or more races."
-Degree-seeking First-time First Degree-seeking Undergraduates Total Undergraduates

-year (include first-time first-year) (both degree- and non-degree-seeking)

-Nonresident aliens 202 1,083

-Hispanic/Latino 272 1,047

-Black or African American, non-Hispanic 156 557

-White, non-Hispanic 475 2,014

-American Indian or Alaska Native, non-Hispanic 6 30
+Degree-Seeking First-Time First Year Degree-Seeking Undergraduates (include first-time first-year) Nonresident aliens 202 1,083 Hispanic/Latino 272 1,047 Black or African American, non-Hispanic 156 557 White, non-Hispanic 475 2,014 American Indian or Alaska Native, non- Hispanic 6 30

-Asian, non-Hispanic 311 1,429

-Native Hawaiian or other Pacific Islander, non-Hispanic 4 8

-Two or more races, non-Hispanic 109 448

-Race and/or ethnicity unknown 25 94

-Total 1,560 6,710